Bee: Exposure to chemical stressors

 Bees are exposed to a wide range of chemical stressors, both natural and synthetic, though their relative impacts differ sharply.
 Comparative toxicological studies indicate that synthetic insecticides, such as neonicotinoids, are 1,000 to 10,000 times more acutely toxic to honeybees than commonly encountered natural alkaloids such as nicotine and caffeine, which are among the most thoroughly studied plant secondary metabolites.

 Insecticides remain the most damaging chemical stressor for bees.
 Neonicotinoids such as Imidacloprid, Clothianidin, and Thiamethoxam interfere with navigation, thermoregulation, and immune responses even at sub-lethal concentrations.
 Long-term exposure reduces colony growth, foraging success, and queen survival in both laboratory and field conditions.
 Following EFSA's 2018 risk assessment, outdoor agricultural uses of these active ingredients were banned throughout the European Union.
 Other synthetic insecticides, including organophosphates and pyrethroids, as well as some fungicide mixtures, act synergistically with parasites and pathogens such as Varroa destructor, a parasitic mite of honeybees, and Nosema ceranae, compounding the physiological stress on colonies.

 Industrial emissions and road traffic release traces of heavy metals such as cadmium, lead, and zinc, which can accumulate in hive products and bee tissues.
 These metals induce oxidative stress, developmental abnormalities and altered foraging behaviour.
 These substances are much less acutely toxic than insecticides, however their persistence and the fact that they are found everywhere results in chronic exposure that weakens immunity and increases disease susceptibility.

 A minority of flowering plants produce secondary metabolites that can become toxic to pollinators when concentrated.
-Alkaloids, saponins and glycosides in species such as Aesculus californica (California buckeye) and Rhododendron spp. (grayanotoxins) can deter feeding or cause mortality.
-However, because their occurrence is sporadic and seasonal, natural floral toxins rarely affect colonies at a population level.
+Alkaloids, saponins and glycosides in species such as Aesculus californica (California buckeye) and Rhododendron spp. (grayanotoxins) can deter feeding or kill bees.
+However, some bees are resistant to Rhododendron toxins.

 Chemical stressors affecting pollinators are best characterized by their acute and sublethal toxicity as well as ecological impact.
 In this way, synthetic insecticides consistently present the greatest risk across meta-analyses, followed by fungicides and certain industrial pollutants.
 Natural floral toxins (plant secondary metabolites) are typically sublethal.
 As well, they rarely drive population declines and are minor in impact compared to anthropogenic chemicals.

-Overall, synthetic agrochemicals (particularly insecticides and some fungicides) and industrial pollutants remain the dominant chemical drivers of pollinator decline,whereas the majority of natural floral toxins have sublethal impacts that do not generally contribute to major population-level effects.
+Overall, synthetic agrochemicals (particularly insecticides and some fungicides) and industrial pollutants remain the dominant chemical drivers of pollinator decline, whereas the majority of natural floral toxins have sublethal impacts that do not generally contribute to major population-level effects.